C4rl00ss/Implicit-and-explicit-parallelism/README.md

 This flag eliminates the need to manually specify the matrix size at runtime.
 When the flag is used, the program automatically sets the matrix size to 8192.
 This is defined in the header of the C file "Best_implicit_and_explicit_combinations.c" by the line *#define AUTOMATIC_MATRIX_SIZE 8192*, which assigns the value 8192 to the matrix size **N**.
 This flag can be removed during compilation, but __NOT IN THE PBS FILE__, as the code will then prompt the user for the matrix size, which cannot be provided in a PBS batch script, leading to execution failure.
 __IF YOU WANT TO REMOVE THE -DAutomatic FLAG IN ORDER TO SET THE MATRIX SIZE  (ONLY VALUES THAT ARE POWERS OF 2), YOU MUST OPEN AN INTERACTIVE SESSION.__

-- Alternatively, to change the matrix size, you can edit the C code "Best_implicit_and_explicit_combinations.c" and replace the line *#define AUTOMATIC_MATRIX_SIZE 8192* with a desired value, while keeping the -DAutomatic flag.
+- Alternatively, to change the matrix size, you can edit the C code "Best_implicit_and_explicit_combinations.c" and replace the line *#define AUTOMATIC_MATRIX_SIZE 8192* with a desired value, while keeping the -DAutomatic flag so the pbs file with a different matrix size can be used.

-### OTHER FILESE
+### OTHER FILES
+Gli altri file contengono tutte le implementazioni fatte e testate durante lo svolgimento del progetto.
+La struttura di ogni codice è pressoche identica (guardare paragrafo *General structure of the codes*) quindi le differenze sostanziali da un codice all'altro sono le implementazioni delle funzioni.
+In caso si voglia eseguire uno di questi file